-The purpose of this grant program is for farmers/ranchers to conduct projects to solve challenges and problems they face and develop information on what works and doesn’t work so that other farmers and ranchers facing those same problems can benefit from the results of the funded project.
+The goal of the grant program is for farmers/ranchers to conduct projects to solve challenges and problems they face and develop information on what works and doesn’t work so that other farmers and ranchers facing those same problems can benefit from the results of the funded project.

-Any producer or producer organization in the Southern region is eligible to apply for a Producer Grant.
+Any farmer/rancher, or farmer organization in the Southern region is eligible to apply for a Producer Grant.
+They may only submit one proposal in a grant cycle.

 How much will the grants fund?